By Elaine Simpson-Long

 Now, much though I adored all these books, and all the other titles I own by this author, they are variable in quality.
 This is inevitable when you are writing so many, especially considering the William books were also being produced alongside her adult stories, and I did sometimes feel that some of these were ‘pot boilers’ or written for a publisher deadline.
 This did not make the books that I felt fell into this category any less enjoyable but it certainly threw into contrast those others which I felt were streets ahead of the standard issue.

-The titles I feel are the best out of those currently republished are Caroline and Narcissa.
+The titles I feel are the best out of those currently republished are Caroline and Narcissa from 1936 and 1941 respectively.
 They both they centre closely on a character whose desperate desire for being the most important person in their own, and their family’s, life, leads to an overwhelming egotism and narcissism and a total lack of empathy or understanding of anything or anybody which does not fit into their particular view of themselves.
 This character surfaces in various guises in most of Richmal Crompton’s books to a greater or a lesser degree: the wilful blindness to all outside feelings and the total and utter conviction that one is right.

 Caroline gave up a university place and sacrificed her future to look after her brothers and sisters when her parents’ marriage broke up and her mother left the matrimonial home.
 She has done everything for them and has made them so in thrall to her that they are unable to organise their lives or to do anything without consulting her.
 But with Fay, her younger sister, the bonds are beginning to break: